dmyersturnbull/dmyersturnbull.github.io/contents/ref/contributor-guide.md

 ### Make the changes

-Don’t worry about code formatting; pre-commit will handle it.
+Don’t worry about code style: both pre-commit and a GitHub workflow will handle that.
 If you want, you can refer to the
 [coding conventions guide](https://dmyersturnbull.github.io/convention/)
 for conventions beyond simple formatting.